sagemath/sage-workflow/README.rst

 `make`, wait a long time, and then end up with a working copy of Sage.

-The difference will be that now there will be a single, consolidated git repo sitting in ``devel/sage/`` from the moment you extract the tarball (not a symlink, and not even the same thing as what is currently in ``devel/sage-main/``!).
+The difference will be that now there will be a single, consolidated git repo sitting in the top level directory.
 The repo will contain within it the Sage library, the Sage scripts, the Sage root scripts (i.e. the stuff other than SPKGs which you usually see when you extract a source tarball), the Sage external system code (i.e. what is currently in ``data/extcode``).